 However, Michigan realtor commission and seller closing cost figures vary widely by market.

-You can also save big by using an agent-matching service to sell your home.
-For example, Clever Real Estate has negotiated a reduced listing commission of 1.5% – far lower than the average Michigan rate of 2.77%.
+You can also save big by using an agent-matching service to sell your home with a realtor who charges a listing fee far lower than the average Michigan rate of 2.96%.

 Here’s a complete breakdown of the average costs of selling a house in Michigan, including tips on how to save on your sale.